16EAGLE/getSpatialData/README.md

 ```
 ## Filter the products
+colnames(products) #see all available filter attributes
+unique(products$processinglevel) #use one of the, e.g. to see available processing levels

 products_filtered <- products[which(products$processinglevel == "Level-1C"),] #filter by Level
-## add more lines, if you want to further filter your filtered products

-## Preview a single product in your plot window, e.g. to see cloud coverage
+## Preview a single product
 getSentinel_preview(product = products_filtered[5,])
-# This will plot a preview to the active plotting device:
+# This will plot a preview to the active plotting device, is plotted like this:
 ```

 <p align="center"><img width="60%" src="https://raw.githubusercontent.com/16EAGLE/AUX_data/master/data/preview.png"></p>